tmclnk/opa-hierarchy-example/README.md

 # OPA - Branch Hierarchy Security

-This repository contains the `rego` and json data to model all of the examples in the [abc branch security presentation](https://dmsi.sharepoint.com/:v:/r/development/Security%20Admin/Branch%20Hierarchy-Security%20project/Branch%20Hierarchy-Enhanced%20Security%20Overview.mp4?csf=1&web=1) (warning: video).
+This repository contains the `rego` and json data to model ~~all~~ _some_ of the examples in the [abc branch security presentation](https://dmsi.sharepoint.com/:v:/r/development/Security%20Admin/Branch%20Hierarchy-Security%20project/Branch%20Hierarchy-Enhanced%20Security%20Overview.mp4?csf=1&web=1) (warning: video).

 This repo does not demonstrate the use of `opa` as an agent or sidecar process.
 It does not demonstrate any data syncing or API usage.